stineje/Drop-In-JTAG/README.md

 Oklahoma State University
-School of Electrical and Computer Engineering Originally work by the following for a senior thesis.
+School of Electrical and Computer Engineering Originally work by the following for a senior project.

 Matthew Otto, Zach Johnson, Coleman Curtsinger, and James Stine